amjltc295/SQL_Homework/README.md

 See https://www.tutorialspoint.com/mysql/index.htm for more details.

 Note: if you don't like MySQL, you could use other tools as well.
-However, the syntax should be the same as MySQL and the query results shold be shown.
+However, the syntax should be the same as MySQL and the query results should be shown.
 Otherwise you may not get points.

 ### Others